BayaInnovation/emperiorbaya/README.md

 # 🛡️ አፄ ባያ - Telegram Anti-Scam Bot

 A Node.js Telegram bot that helps protect your group community by removing scam posts.
 When a trusted member replies to a suspicious message with the `/remove` command, the bot:

 - Deletes the reported message
 - Kicks the offending user
 - Optionally logs or reports the action
-- Deletes the `/remove` command message itself
+- Deletes the `/remove` command message itself...  but `it dosen't know mercy ☠️❗❌`

 ---